Autonomous AI AgentsModule 2

 Homework: The CRM Writer Tool

 Build a custom tool that takes a {lead_phone, lead_name, city, score} object and appends it to a local CSV file formatted for the WhatsApp Outreach Bot.
 Register this tool with a CrewAI agent and verify the agent can write to the CSV autonomously.
+Test with 10 fictional Karachi restaurant leads and confirm the output CSV is correctly structured.

 Lesson Summary